MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 @reboot python2 /home/pi/RPi-Jukebox-RFID/scripts/daemon_rfid_reader.py &
 ~~~~

-Let's break this down:

-1. `@reboot` : once the boot process is completed, do the following
-2. `python2` : run a python script using the latest python version 2.x which is installed on the system.
-3. `/home/pi/RPi-Jukebox-RFID/scripts/daemon_rfid_reader.py` : this is the absolute path to the script on your system.
-4. `&` : start this process as a background process (this is not needed here, I added it to have the complete command.
-If you were to start the script on the command line manually, the `&` added at the end will push the process into the background and free the command line.)

-Now that you know what this line will be doing, add it to the right place in your system.
-Every user on a Unix system has his/her own *crontab*, a table of jobs that are scheduled.
-To edit this cron table for the user pi on your RPi, simply type:
+Add this line to your *crontab*, a table of scheduled jobs.
+To edit this cron table for the user pi on your RPi, type:

 ~~~~
 $ crontab -e
 ~~~~

 The first time you fire up this command, the system will ask you which editor to use.
-Because it is widely used and most of the time set as the default editor, I advice you to use [*nano*](https://www.nano-editor.org/).

 Once you started `crontab`, add the above line (starting with `@reboot`) to the bottom of the document.